boi4/libpfasst-doc/content/libmpidynres/_index.md

 LD_LIBRARY_PATH=../../../libmpidynres/build/lib mpirun -n 8 ./main.exe probin.nml
 ```

-To get more debug output, the environment variable `MPIDYNRES_DEBUG` can be set to any value before running the program.
+To get more debug output, the environment variable `MPIDYNRES_DEBUG` can be set before running the program.